MicrosoftDocs/azure-docs/articles/machine-learning/how-to-debug-parallel-run-step.md

 * See these [Jupyter notebooks demonstrating Azure Machine Learning pipelines](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/machine-learning-pipelines)

 * See the SDK reference for help with the [azureml-pipeline-steps](/python/api/azureml-pipeline-steps/azureml.pipeline.steps) package.

-View reference [documentation](/python/api/azureml-pipeline-steps/azureml.pipeline.steps.parallelrunstep) for ParallelRunStep class.
+* View reference [documentation](/python/api/azureml-pipeline-steps/azureml.pipeline.steps.parallelrunconfig) for ParallelRunConfig class and [documentation](/python/api/azureml-pipeline-steps/azureml.pipeline.steps.parallelrunstep) for ParallelRunStep class.

 * Follow the [advanced tutorial](tutorial-pipeline-batch-scoring-classification.md) on using pipelines with ParallelRunStep.
 The tutorial shows how to pass another file as a side input.